dudleypeacockqa/Modern-Architecture-101/README.md

 ## For Windows Users

-See [WINDOWS-SETUP-GUIDE.md](WINDOWS-SETUP-GUIDE.md) for PowerShell-specific instructions.
+All development is standardized on Windows with PowerShell.
+See [WINDOWS-SETUP-GUIDE.md](WINDOWS-SETUP-GUIDE.md) for setup instructions.

 ## Contribution